esotka/gigas-popgen/README.md

 This is the archived dataset and Rscripts used to generate figures for Crassostrea gigas SNP dataset (sequenced November 2017).

 TO DO
 - new downsampled Li without Japan, Korea or South Africa.
-Make beagle file and generate PCA (1st axis, like in Sutherland)
+Make beagle file and generate PCA (publish 1st axis only)
 - where did we get the 14962 loci from?
 -